Gideon-Asare-Owusu/Melanoma-Tracker/README.md

 # Melanoma Detection and Tracking
 This project detects melanoma cells captured by a Prophesee neuromorphic camera using background subtraction and contour detection.
-A customized centroid tracking algorithm tracks detected cells, addressing key challenges in medical imaging, including cell splitting, disappearance and reappearance, and merging followed by later separation.
+A custom centroid tracking algorithm tracks these cells, effectively addressing common challenges in medical imaging, such as cell splitting, disappearance and reappearance, and merging followed by later separation.

 ---